anoixesecurity/memfini/README.md

 # memfini
-A Systemwide memory monitoring interface for linux
+A Systemwide memory related events monitoring interface for linux.
+Memfini is capable of monitoring memory allocations on User space, Kernel space as well as some under looked allocations like PCI device mapping etc. It provides a command line interface with multiple filters, allowing a user to interact with the logs generated & get the required data.
+Currently, the user will be able to filter the events by individual process, type of access etc.

 ### Usage